Aryna Sabalenka Wins the 2023 Australian Open Singles Title

 Entering the final, Sabalenka had won only two major doubles titles at the U.S. Open (2019) and Australian Open (2021) with partner Belgium's Elise Mertens.
 On the other hand, Rybakina was crowned singles champion at the 2022 Wimbledon after she defeated Tunisia's Ons Jabeur.

-Win the win, Sabalenka will become the new world No. 2 while Rybakina will jump to world No. 10.
+Win the win, Sabalenka will become the new world No. 2 while Rybakina will slide back world No. 10.